 From tantalizing tagines to sweet and savoury pastilla (ground meat wrapped in pastry), Morocco is home to one of the world’s most exciting cuisines.
 Largely in thanks to the sheer number of spices and herbs grown here.
 From cinnamon and turmeric to parsley and mint, Morocco has a wealth of flavours that are simmered, broiled and basted into their cuisine.

 From taxi drivers to shop owners, bartering is in the Berber blood.
-You’ll have a blast learning to talk shop and negotiate like a champ.
+You’ll have a blast learning to talk shop and negotiate like a champ on a gay tour of Morocco.
 Here’s a primer on learning The Art of the Moroccan Haggle.

-Out Adventures has taken extra precautions to prevent this behaviour.
+Out Adventures has taken extra precautions to prevent this behaviour on our gay tour of Morocco.
 You can rest assured the local guide we’ve hired won’t take you to such establishments.

 Morocco is Instagram-ready.
 And many a tourist go trigger happy with their SLRs.
 But be warned: it’s considered offensive to snap photos of locals without consent.
 Even with consent, many people will ask to be paid for the photo.
 Refusing to pay can result in public harassment.

 Like many parts of the world, you’ll often have to pay to use a public restroom.
 But unlike many parts of the world, the bathroom you paid for may not be equipped with toilet paper or hand sanitizer.
-Best to keep these handy in your day pack.
+Best to keep these handy in your day pack on a gay tour of Morocco.

 Morocco is a country of roads less travelled.
 But seeing the highlights means long, winding and often unpleasant bus rides.
 Pack a pillow and that hardcover you’ve been meaning to crack open to mitigate the cumbersome journeys.
 And remember, the stunning destinations at the end of the ride are well worth any leg cramps.